cms-analysis/flashggFinalFit/Combine/README.md

 For tips, please refer to `example_inputs` directory for a set of example input jsons.

-Thereis also a bunch of additional options when using the `RunFits.py` script:
+There's a bunch of additional options when using the `RunFits.py` script:

  * `--ext`: running over a datacard with an extension in the name e.g. for `Datacard_LEPTONIC_mu.root` you would use `--ext _LEPTONIC`.
  * `--setPdfIndices`: set the pdfindex parameters to values specified in `pdfindex.json` when throwing the asimov toy in the expected scan.
 This can help to obtain closure in the expected scans: the prefit (B-only) pdf indices can differ from the postfit (S+B) pdf indices, which means you can extract a different signal strength to that put in.
 First run a `bestfit` adding `--saveSpecifiedIndex pdfindex_cat0,pdfindex_cat1,...,pdfindex_catN` to the `fit_opts` of the json file (see `example_inputs/inputs_bestfit.json`).
 Then make a `pdfindex.json` file using the post-fit values of the pdf indices.